MOSEK/mosek.rust/README.md

 - otherwise if the environment variable `MOSEK_INST_BASE`, the build script will look for mosek `$MOSEK_INST_BASE/mosek`,
 - otherwise  the build script will look for MOSEK in `$HOME/mosek`.
+- If none of the above produces a MOSEK distro, on linux and OSX it will attempt to download and unpack the latest MOSEK distro (this requires external tools `curl`, `tar` and `bzip2`).
+On Windows it will fail.

 For example
 ```